kebasaa/pyucache/Readme.md

 ## Typical setup of a script using the Apogee Device class

-The typical use of the Apogee Service proceeds as follows, based on the API manual, and will be followed by this script:
+The typical use of the Apogee Device class is the following, recommended by the Apogee μCache AT-100 API manual:

 1. Bluetooth advertising is started via button press or other means.
 2. The script scans for Apogee Bluetooth devices by searching for the Apogee Company Identifier 0x0644 in the Manufacturer Specific Data portion of the Advertising packet.
-3. The Alias of the Apogee Bluetooth device can be read in the Scan Response Data.
-The script could display the Alias in a list of available Apogee Bluetooth devices.
+3. The Alias of the Apogee Bluetooth device is be read in the Scan Response Data and returned in the list of dictionnaries of discovered devices.
+This can be used to connect to a specific device.
-4. The script connects to an Apogee Bluetooth device.
+4. The script connects to an Apogee Bluetooth device using the apogee_device class.
-5. Once connected, the Current Time Characteristic should be checked (read) and updated (written) if not accurate.
+5. Once connected, the device information and battery levels are read
+6. The current time is read.
+If it is more than 2s off from the computer time (in UTC), it is updated to match the computer time (in UTC).

 6. The Alias Characteristic can be used to give the device a name for reference.
 This name will show up in advertising packets when the script is scanning for Apogee Bluetooth devices.
 7. The Sensor ID Characteristic can be read to find out which sensor to expect data from.
 It can also be changed to another sensor as needed.
 8. Coefficients need to be programmed for some sensors using Coefficients1 and Coefficients2 Characteristics.